Syrah 2023 Case

 W.O.
 Elgin

-The 2023 Vintage proved to be one of the most challenging of recent history.
-Many have described it as a Year of two harvests; before the rain and after the rain.
+The 2023 vintage proved one of the most challenging in recent history.
+Many described it as a year of two harvests: before the rain and after the rain.
 Though we expect cooler temperatures and higher rainfall than most other wine-producing regions, the 2023 harvest was extremely challenging.
-The month of March (which is traditionally the busiest period during harvest) saw over 600mls of rain, falling constantly over a three-week period.
-The harvest literally stopped for an entire month as we waited for the later-ripening varietals to assimilate the water and ripen, before the onslaught of fungal pressure.
+In March, traditionally the busiest harvest month, over 600 ml of rain fell constantly over three weeks.
+The harvest stopped for an entire month while we waited for later-ripening varietals to assimilate the water and ripen, before the onslaught of fungal pressure.

 Alcohol: 13% • Total acid: 4.6 • Residual sugar: 1.7 • pH: 3.7